The Thomas Pages homepage

 Systemic Theology, 20:3.1.

-this need does not necessarily imply a central national government!
+need in itself does not even necessarily imply a central national government!

-In an ideal society the existence of a central national management structure of government is not essential, as was demonstrated in God's ordering of Israel's national life at Sinai where they received the law from Him for their life in Canaan after their covenant submission to Him as their sovereign.
+an ideal society the existence of a central national management structure of government is not essential, as was demonstrated in God's ordering of Israel's national life at Sinai where they received the law from Him for their life in Canaan after their covenant submission to Him as their sovereign.
+God's insistence that the tribal territories of Israel must not be allowed to merge into one through inter-tribal marriage (Numbers 36:7) prevented the natural development of a central national authority even if that was limited to a national council of elders.

 However,